 2. The house and your family blending together to create comfort—for your family specifically

 Some people love the maze effect and privacy of many small rooms.
-Our family, not so much, so our house is essentially 3 big rooms: 2 side by side cabins and a dog trot (explained below—no worries).
-Inside those spaces are divided by half walls and Dutch doors (which goes a long ways to aiding and abetting air flow).
+Our family, not so much, so our house is essentially three big rooms: two side by side cabins and a dog trot (explained below—no worries).
+Inside those spaces are divided by half walls and Dutch doors (which go a long way to aiding and abetting airflow).
 The only full walls/doors are in the bathrooms and closets.

 Think about the types of structures your family feels the most comfortable in, and build accordingly.
 Ask each family member to think of one thing they’d most want in a space of their own and as much as the laws of physics and your budget allow—do it.